neich/fiware-docker/README.md

 ### Base images

-We can build Orion docker image form different bases.
-Default one is Cento OS 6.3, but you cab also use Alpine Linux 3.1 (still not working)
+You can build Orion docker image form different bases.
+Default one is Cento OS 6.3, but you can also use Alpine Linux 3.1 (still not working)

 #### CentOS 6.3